-New studies and research are underway.
-Specifically, the WHO has announced that in 2011 it will issue new recommendations on this matter in its Environmental Health Criteria.
-Whether or not other research or studies conclude that radiofrequency emissions could have a negative impact on health, popular concerns about radio frequency emissions may discourage the use of mobile communication devices and may result in significant restrictions on both the location and operation of cell sites, either or both of which could have a detrimental impact on the Telefónica Group's mobile companies and consequently on its financial position, operating results and cash flow.

-While the Telefónica Group is not currently aware of any evidence confirming a link between radio-frequency emissions and health problems and it continues to comply with good practices codes and relevant regulations, there can be no assurance of what future medical research may suggest.

-• Risk of asset impairment.
-The Telefónica Group reviews on an annual basis, or more frequently where the circumstances require, the value of each of its assets and subsidiaries, to assess whether the carrying values of such assets and subsidiaries can be supported by the future cash flows expected, including, in some cases synergies included in acquisition cost.
-The current economic environment and its development in the short and medium term, as well as changes in the regulatory, business or political environment may result in the need to introduce impairment charges in its goodwill, intangible assets or fixed assets.
-Though the recognition of impairments of items of property, plant and equipment, intangible assets and financial assets results in a non-cash charge on the income statement, it could adversely affect the Telefónica Group's operating results.
+New researches and studies are underway.
+Specifically, the WHO has announced that in 2011 it will issue new recommendations in its Radio Frequency Environment Health Criteria.
+Regardless the conclusions that could arise from these studies, popular concerns about radio frequency emissions may discourage the use of mobile communication devices and may result in significant restrictions on both the location and operation of cell sites, either or both of which could have a detrimental impact on the Telefónica Group's mobile companies and consequently on its financial condition, results of operations and cash flow.
+While the Telefónica Group is not currently aware of any evidence confirming a link between radio frequency emissions and health problems and it continues to comply with good practices codes and relevant regulations, there can be no assurance of what future medical research may suggest.
+Risk of asset impairment.
+The Telefónica Group reviews on an annual basis or more frequently where the circumstances require, the value of each of its assets and subsidiaries to assess whether the carrying values of such assets and subsidiaries can be supported by the future cash flows expected to be derived from such assets and subsidiaries, including in some cases synergies included in their acquisition costs.
+The current economic environment and changes in the short and medium term, as well as changes in the regulatory, business or political environment may result in the necessity of recognizing impairment charges on the Telefónica Group's goodwill, intangible assets or fixed assets.

+Although the recognition of impairments of tangible, intangible and financial assets result in a non-cash charge on the income statement, such charge would adversely affect the Telefónica Group's results of operations and consequently, its ability to achieve its growth targets.